gns-fynd/pixora-pro/README.md

 - **Video Editing**: Edit generated videos in a timeline editor
 - **User Authentication**: Sign up, sign in, and manage user profiles
 - **Credits System**: Track and manage user credits for video generation
+- **Conversation Storage**: Persistent storage of conversations with the AI assistant for context retention

 ## Technologies Used